xSetech/Raku/README.md

 #### Rust

 This is a project written in Rust and built with the standard Rust toolchain (i.e. Cargo).
-Follow the instructions at [https://www.rust-lang.org/] to install Rust and Cargo.
+Follow the instructions at [rust-lang.org](https://www.rust-lang.org/) to install Rust and Cargo.

-The project is built using a specific version of the Rust compiler; it's specified in [rust-toolchain.toml].
+The project is built using a specific version of the Rust compiler; it's specified in [`rust-toolchain.toml`](rust-toolchain.toml).
 Cargo should automatically pull down this version for your system at build time.
 If you'd like to experiment with different versions of Rust, you must use at least nightly-2023-07-14 (which contains a patch related the N32 ABI).

 #### Bash and Python

-The ROM is assembled from compiled crates by shell and Python scripts located in [scripts/].
+The ROM is assembled from compiled crates by shell and Python scripts located in [`scripts/`](scripts/).
 Given that, Bash and Python must be installed.
 The project was initially built using these versions; other versions probably work, but they're left here for clarity: